thomashoullier/cl-drone-example/README.md

 which allows caching files from one build to the next.

 ## Caveats
+If you see a better way of doing things, please open an issue!

 * `cl-coveralls` is made to work by tricking it into thinking we are running on CircleCI.
 This hack is bound to break someday.